 First, let's talk about volume.

 Unless you're hosting live music, the music you play isn't meant to be the main event.
 That means, in most cases, your music shouldn't be so loud that it's difficult for your patrons to focus on your food.
-As an article in Bon Appetit explains, the music shouldn't be loud enough to impede conversation between dining companions.
+In addition, the music shouldn't be loud enough to impede conversation between dining companions.

 The music also should be loud enough to cover up some unpleasant noises associated with restaurants.
 Your patrons may not want to hear intimate conversations held by other diners, and they don’t want to hear your kitchen staff yelling about orders.
 That means your music should work as a buffer, so patrons can focus on that sound and tune out the others.